Learning to Describe Solutions for Bug Reports Based on Developer Discussions: Data

 Furthermore, we extract the position of a commit or pull request on the timeline, relative to the utterances in the discussion.
 We consider this as the point at which a developer acquired enough information about the solution to implement the necessary changes and describe these changes with the corresponding commit message or pull request title.
 So, if the implementation is done immediately after $U_g$ on the timeline, then we take this position $t_g$ as the ``gold" \TimeUnit{} for when sufficient context becomes available to generate an informative description of the solution.
 This leads to examples of the form \textit{(Title, $U_{1}...U_{T}$, $t_{g}$, description)}.

-In this work, we disregard examples consisting of multiple commit messages and PR titles, so there is at most one example per issue report.
-However, such examples are available in the data we release and can be useful for supporting generating descriptions at multiple time steps in future work.
+We disregard issues with multiple commit messages/PR titles, so there is at most one example per issue.
+This is because the reason for needing multiple sets of changes is not clear (e.g., the solution could be implemented in parts or the first solution may have been incorrect and it is later corrected).\footnote{However, since such examples could be useful for future work, they are available in the data we release.}